Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Bethe roots

 Now, an important task is to verify the correctness of the obtained Bethe roots.
-Among the available data, the only quantity that can be regarded as fully reliable is $\Lambda(u)$ calculated by the DMRG method.
-Therefore, we substitute the Bethe roots into the $T-Q$ relation to compute a new quantity $\Lambda'(u)$ and then compare it with the DMRG result $\Lambda(u)$.
-The comparison is carried out precisely at the positions of the Bethe roots.
+According to the BAEs~\eqref{eq:BAEs}, we verify the correctness of the obtained Bethe roots.
+The BAEs can be rewritten in the form